hariharanep4/documents/tomcat-deploy.md

-EC2 Instance - Apache Tomcat Application Server.
+## Instructions to install Apache Tomcat Application Server.

 For Security purposes, Tomcat should run under a seperate, unprivalaged user.